 At the end of a workshop in a primary school a Year 3 girl said to me "This has been the best morning of my life.".
 I am delighted by the enthusiasm of children for weaving (boys as much as girls).
 I have also had the pleasure of teaching some very enthusiastic adults.

-The craft of weaving is fascinating because there are. almost endless ways that the craft can be developed .I started by weaving rugs and cushions and at present I am mainly weaving scarves, wraps and pictures .
+The craft of weaving is fascinating because there are. almost endless ways that the craft can be developed .I started by weaving rugs and cushions.
+Recently, I have mainly woven scarves, wraps and pictures.
+However, I have just woven a rug for a friend and plan to weave some samples so I can weave more on commission

 I use a lot of silk in my weaving and I offer a talk on "Silk - from Cocoon to scarf".